-We were pleased with the increase in the capital allotment in this past year's budget; however the amount of capital funding does not meet the needs of an aging campus.
+We were pleased with the capital allotment in this past year's budget; however, the amount of capital funding does not meet the needs of our aging campus.

-UB's deferred maintenance needs have grown exponentially and have risen above \$605 million.
-Recent investments have led to a sizeable increase in faculty, the need for additional office and research space is also stressing our infrastructure.
+UB's deferred maintenance needs have grown exponentially and have risen above \$626 million.
+Recent investments have led to a sizeable increase in faculty; the need for additional office and research space is also stressing our infrastructure.
 Continued enrollment growth will be highly dependent upon our ability to expand our physical capacity to accommodate additional students and faculty.